The idea of a Jewish Institute for Technical Education in Palestine (1901-1921)

 In recent decades, the Technion has expanded and intensified its research in its own country, opened branches in the USA and China and was awarded three Nobel Prizes for Technion professors in 2004 and 2011.
 The university was involved in the training or research collaborations of other Nobel Prize winners.
 Under the 10-year leadership of President Prof. Peretz Lavie, the university has forged numerous international links, both with scientific research institutes and in industrial research.

 Since 2019, under the leadership of President Prof. Uri Sivan, the Technion has been undergoing a transformation from a traditional university to an interdisciplinary research institution covering all areas.
 After the successful combination of engineering sciences with the natural sciences and medicine in the 1970s and 1980s and their medical technology inventions, which still have an impact today, the focus is now on the connections between almost all disciplines and computer sciences.
-Cybersecurity and artificial intelligence are the two most important areas here.
-The Technion was opened in 1924 with the desire to build up its country, but also to develop research that would be useful and helpful worldwide.
-Even after 100 years, nothing has changed, the composition of students in Haifa has become even more international and the adaptation to ever important new topics promises an exciting future.
+Cyber security and artificial intelligence are the two most important areas here.
+Topics such as “Healthy Aging” and adapting the field of food technology to the United Nations’ 17 sustainability goals set new targets.